ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 #### Scope6 - Request more macro scope - 4 references

 Some trainees requested broader scope in the items citing "Societal Impact" and "Privacy".
 My concern with this broad definitions is how would a trainee be able to measure their knowledge in these areas?
-They are so ephemeral I don't think they would provide value in an audit.

 Trainees wanted more autonomy over their skill development.